Friday Wrap-Up 9-14-12: Must-Reads and Best Online Finds From the Week

 1. “The Power of a Parents Touch” by Kara Fleck on Bamboo Magazine

 A beautiful reminder of the importance of mindful affection for our kids.
-This concept can also be applied to a couple’s relationship as well.
-Here is a brief clip from the article:
+This concept can be applied to a couple’s relationship as well.
+Here is a brief excerpt from the article:

 Touch is a powerful thing, especially a parent’s touch.
 It is likely you’ve seen the power of a parent’s touch in action.
 Babies are soothed when folded in loving arms, tears are chased away with a hug, a gentle squeeze of the shoulder that reminds an antsy child to sit still just a while longer, or how a parent’s large hand wrapped around a child’s small one can provide an extra boost of courage.
 We know that touch matters.

 So, let me ask you a question I recently asked myself: when was the last time you slowed down enough to connect with your child, not just through words, but through a loving, intentionally tender touch?

 We touch our children often, of course.
 But how many of those connections are made on auto-pilot?
 What if we put more intention into our tasks as loving caregivers?
 How can we add tenderness to the routine tasks of childcare?

 I recently posted on gifted kids and thought this was an interesting distinction between “bright student” and “gifted learner” and worth sharing.